sherryyang2016/Yang_Sherry_CSE490j_19wi_HW/README.md

 ### Instruction for how to play the game is described as below

 Launch the applications *CSE 490j HW*.exe*
-They are for hw1, hw2, and hw3.
+They are for hw1, hw2, hw3, hw4
 And have fun!

 Unity file for the app can be found under *Assets -> Scenes